-- Blind Seer: Afsan, after having his eyes gouged out by Yenalb for his "blasphemy".
+- Blind Seer: Afsan, after having his eyes gouged out by Det-Yenalb for his "blasphemy".

-- Can Not Tell A Lie: Their snouts turn blue whenever they tell lies.
+- Their snouts turn blue whenever they tell lies.
 Quintaglios that can lie without turning blue are considered to be demonic.

 - Colossus Climb: How Afsan brings down a giant sauropod on his first hunt; he shimmies up its neck and bites out its throat.

-- Does This Remind You of Anything?: The entire series is an allegory for our own age of enlightenment.
-More specifically, the Quintaglio's religion and their reaction to Afsan's discovery of heliocentrism is meant to parallel the Catholic Church's inquisition of Galileo.
+- Does This Remind You of Anything?: The entire series is an allegory for our own Age of Enlightenment.
+More specifically, the Quintaglio religion and their reaction to Afsan's discovery of heliocentrism is meant to parallel the Catholic Church's prosecution of Galileo.
 In the second and third books, Toroca is essentially Charles Darwin, and Mokleb is their version of Freud.